 Touch displays, for example for smartphones and tablets, use ultra-thin glasses whose production places special demands on temperature measurement technology.
 For this application has Optris the new infrared thermometer CT Laser G7 brought on the market.
 It precisely measures the surface temperatures of glasses ranging from 100 ° to 1200 ° C.

 Electric drives open up new design possibilities for the vehicle body.
 Röhm Molding Compounds presents "Plexiglas Hi-Gloss NTA-5", a high-impact special molding compound for black, high-gloss applications and at the same time robust components such as the radiator grille, ventilation grilles, trim panels, mirror housings and pillar trims.

-Current foldable displays are made of plastics and therefore prone to scratches, wrinkles and early total failure.
+Current foldable displays are made of plastics and therefore tend to scratches, folds and premature failure.
 Conventional smartphone displays do not have these problems because they are made up of at least two layers of partially tempered glass.
-Due to the glass, these displays can not be easily folded.
-LPKF presents with the "Lide "technology a solution to this problem.
+Due to the glass, these displays cannot be folded easily.
+With the "Lide" technology, LPKF presents a solution for this task.

 Fakuma Hall B 4, Stand 4404

 HPF The Mineral Engineers introduces the masterbatch "Acrysmart" for acrylic glass, which changes its permeability to light and solar radiation as a function of the ambient temperature.
 In addition, new developments in the field of mineral high-performance fillers are shown.